neliva/Neliva.UidProvider/README.md

 ## Overview

 The UidProvider generates variable size IDs ranging from 16 bytes to 32 bytes.
-Each ID consists of:
+An ID consists of:

 * A 6-byte timestamp, representing the ID's creation, measured in milliseconds since the Unix epoch.
-* A 6-byte random value generated once per process for the default provider instance.
+* A 6-byte random value generated once per provider instance.
-* A 4-byte incrementing counter, initialized to a random value.
+* A 4-byte incrementing counter, initialized to a random value per provider instance.
 * A random value if the ID length is greater than 16 bytes.

 For the timestamp and counter values, the most significant bytes appear first in the byte sequence (big-endian).
-The IDs are lexicographically sortable when encoded in hex or base32 format.
+The IDs are lexicographically sortable when encoded in hex or base32hex format.

 The byte format of the ID is the following:
 ```